chatcenter/ios/README_Cordova.md

 Call history view to display chat history list.
 <p align="center"><img src="InstallationImages/historyview_en.PNG" width="375" height="667"></p>

-Please insert the following code in a convenient place.
+Please insert the following code in a convenient place.<br>
 **Note: In case of no authentication, user will be logged out automatically 30 days after login.
 Also, we do not currently support to link authentication processing afterwards**

 ```